abeituni/NBA_analysis/README_ml.md

 4)  Explanation of model choice, including limitations and benefits

 * started machine learning process by using the elbow curve.
-Looped through 10 values for K and determined inertai.
+Looped through 10 values for K and determined inertia.
 Created plot for the elbow curve and created k-means function.
-* Decided to use PCA due to the high number of input features.
-Used PCA to reduce number of features.
+* Used PCA to reduce number of features.
 Got smaller sets of dimensions, 5 principal components.
 * Used elbow curve with the newly generated principal components.
+K value is 3.
 * Plotted the clusters.